 Erin Marissa Russell

-Many gardeners decide to add citronella to the garden to keep those swarms of pesky mosquitoes at bay—but there’s more than one plant out there that’s sold under the name of citronella.
+Many gardeners decide to add citronella to the garden to keep those swarms of pesky mosquitoes at bay—but there are different plants sold under the name of citronella.
 How do you know which plant is the right one?
-And how effective are these plants at deterring mosquitoes in the first place?
+And how effective are these plants as natural mosquito repellents in the first place?
 We’ve sorted all this out for you and explained the differences between citronella plant and citronella grass, as well as how well these plants repel mosquitoes, in the article below.

 Citronella Geranium Versus Citronella Grass and Lemon Grass: Botany

 - Citronella geranium and citronella grass are two different species.
-The botanical name of citronella geranium is Pelargonium ‘Citronella,’ while the botanical name for citronella grass is Cymbopogon nardus or Cymbopogon winterianus.
+The botanical name of citronella geranium is Pelargonium citrosum while the scientific name for citronella grass is Cymbopogon nardus or Cymbopogon winterianus.

-- Citronella grass is a perennial grass in USDA Hardiness Zones 10 through 12, though in colder zones it is often grown as an annual.
+- Citronella grass is a perennial grass in warm climates, USDA Hardiness Zones 10 through 12, though in colder climates it is often grown as an annual.

 - Citronella grass is sometimes referred to in common speech as lemon grass, but be aware that although it is in the same family of Cymbopogon plants, citronella grass (Cymbopogon nardus or Cymbopogon winterianum) is a different plant than lemongrass, which has the botanical name Cymbopogon citratus.
 The only one of these two plants that is mosquito repellent is citronella grass.
 Cymbopogon citratus, though it visually resembles Cymbopogon nardus, is not a mosquito repellent.

-- Nurseries and garden centers may sell plants other than citronella geranium or citronella grass under the name of citronella.
-This usually is done because the plant has a scent similar to the true citronella varieties.
-These plants are not normally effective in repelling mosquitoes.
+- Your local big box store, nurseries and garden centers may sell plants other than citronella geranium or citronella grass under the name of citronella.
+This usually is done because the plant has a lemony scent similar to the true citronella plants.
+These plants have no insect repellent or mosquito repellent properties.

 Citronella Geranium Versus Citronella Grass: Appearance